Spectroscopy and Spectral Analysis in Chemistry

 Data Analysis

-- Calibration: The process of creating a standard curve that can be used to determine the concentration of a specific component in a sample.
+- Calibration: The process of creating a standard curve (or using a standard curve) that relates the signal intensity to the concentration of an analyte.
+This is crucial for quantitative analysis.

 Applications